Tri Walkers UK: A Buying Guide

 What Is A Tri Walker?

-A tri-walker’s three wheels, handlebar, and built-in seat make it a useful mobility assistance for people with trouble walking.
+A tri-walker’s three wheels, handlebar, and built-in seat make it a useful type of mobility walkers for people with trouble walking.
 You can ride them everywhere since they have brakes, baskets, and luggage.
+Certain tri-walkers are designed with features to enable users to carry personal items while having their hands free.
 Those who have difficulty walking because of an injury or condition that impacts balance, including arthritis or Parkinson’s disease, may benefit from using a tri-walker.

 Is A Rollator Better Than A Walker?